-Answer: There are 12 different types of value that can be applied to equipment and they each have a specific situation in which to be used and very specific U.S.P.A.P. definition of each.
-That being said most clients only need 1 or more of the following (see the Article or request a copy of the specific current definitions from us):
+Answer: There are 12 different types of value that can be applied to equipment, and they each have a specific situation in which to be used and a very specific U.S.P.A.P. definition of each.
+That being said, most clients only need 1 or more of the following (see the Article or request a copy of the specific current definitions from us):

 Fair Market Value in Continued Use (Going Concern Business including setup, install, and tweak in time costs)